DeyLak/redux-restify/README.md

  1. Added config and `useOptimistic` parameter to `deleteById` action.
 Use, if you want to show element deletion progress.

 ### 13.08.2019
- 1. Added modelName parameter to transform*Response functions
+ 1. Added modelName parameter to transform Response functions

+### 24.10.2019
+ 1. Added `retries` `retryTimeoutMs` options to restify config, so user can define default reties behaviour